Haitian cuisine: Common ingredients

-Popular foods
+Common foods

 Haitian cuisine is often lumped together with other regional islands as "Caribbean cuisine", although it maintains a unique flavor.
 It involves the extensive use of herbs and the liberal use of peppers.
-A typical dish would probably be a plate of riz collé aux pois (diri kole ak pwa), which is rice with red kidney beans (pinto beans are often used as well) glazed with a marinade as a sauce and topped off with red snapper, tomatoes and onions.
+A typical dish would be a plate of riz collé aux pois (diri kole ak pwa), which is rice with red kidney beans (pinto beans are often used as well) glazed with a marinade as a sauce and topped off with red snapper, tomatoes and onions.
 It is often called the Riz National, considered to be the national rice of Haiti.

 Rice is occasionally eaten with beans alone, but more often than not, some sort of meat completes the dish.
 Bean purée or sauce pois (sos pwa) is often poured on top of white rice.
 The traditional Haitian sauce pois is less thick than Cuban black bean soup.
-Black beans are usually the beans of choice, followed by red beans, white beans, and even peas.
+Black beans are usually the beans of choice, followed by red beans, white beans, and peas.
 Chicken is frequently eaten, as are goat meat (cabrit) and beef (boeuf).
 Chicken is often boiled in a marinade consisting of lemon juice, sour orange, Scotch bonnet pepper, garlic and other seasonings, then subsequently fried until crispy.

-Légume Haïtien (or simply "légume'" in Haiti), is a thick vegetable stew consisting of a mashed mixture of eggplant, cabbage, chayote, spinach, watercress and other vegetables depending on availability and the cook's preference.
+Légume Haïtien (or simply "légume'" in Haiti) is a thick vegetable stew consisting of a mashed mixture of eggplant, cabbage, chayote, spinach, watercress and other vegetables depending on availability and the cook's preference.
 It is flavored with épice, onions, garlic, and tomato paste, and generally cooked with beef or crab.
 Légume is most often served with rice, but may also be served with other starches, including mais moulin (mayi moulen), a savory cornmeal porridge similar to polenta or grits), petit mil (cooked millet), or blé (wheat).

 Other starches commonly eaten include yam, sweet potato, potato, and breadfruit.
 These are frequently eaten with a thin sauce consisting of tomato paste, onions, spices, and dried fish.

 Tchaka is a hearty stew consisting of hominy, beans, joumou (squash), and meat (often pork).

 Boulette are bread-bound meatballs seasoned in Haitian fashion.

 Haitian spaghetti is often served in Haiti as a breakfast dish and is cooked with hot dogs, dried herring, seeds, and spices, then served with tomato sauce and sometimes raw watercress.